allegheny-college-cmpsc-101-fall-2023/object-processing-starter/README.md

 The learning objectives of this assignment are to:

 1. Use Git and GitHub to manage source code file changes
+2. Read in data from a CSV file
-2. Define a class with multiple attributes and methods
+3. Define a class with multiple attributes and methods
-3. Demonstrate professional skills in linting and formatting
+4. Demonstrate professional skills in linting and formatting
-4. Write clearly about the programming concepts in this assignment.
+5. Write clearly about the programming concepts in this assignment.

 ## Seeking Assistance